aunixOS/aunix-files/README.md

 Or you can install the pre-made .iso file from the releases page.
 Remember DO NOT INSTALL, it goes against what I am trying to do

 ## Issues
-if you have an issue please open an issue, I will get around to it eventually
+if you have an issue please open an issue, I will try to get to it as fast as possible

 ## Chat
 The offical chat (as dictated by me) is at: